tiny poems by Grant Hackett

 i showed her where i fell home :: she showed me the scar she left on the sky

-every first sunrise preserves my belief :: in a deeper, older fire
+every first sunrise preserves my belief :: a deeper, older fire

 white coffin